StanleyCocos/umeng_sdk/README.md

-# umeng_sdk
+# umengsdk

-A new flutter plugin project.
+A new Flutter plugin.

 ## Getting Started